Marpa, A practical general parser: the recognizer

 \section{Rewriting the grammar}

 We have already noted that no rules of \Cg{} have a zero-length RHS, and that all symbols must be either nulling or non-nullable.
-These restrictions follow Aycock and Horspool\cite{AH2002}.
+These restrictions follow Aycock and Horspool~\cite{AH2002}.
 The elimination of empty rules and proper nullables is done by rewriting the grammar. \cite{AH2002} shows how to do this without loss of generality.

-Because Marpa claims to be a practical parser, it is important to emphasize that all grammar rewrites in this \doc{} are done in such a way that the semantics of the original grammar can be reconstructed simply and efficiently at evaluation time.
+Because \Marpa claims to be a practical parser, it is important to emphasize that all grammar rewrites in this paper are done in such a way that the semantics of the original grammar can be reconstructed simply and efficiently at evaluation time.
 As one example, when a rewrite involves the introduction of new rule, semantics for the new rule can be defined to pass its operands up to a parent rule as a list.
 Where needed, the original semantics of a pre-existing parent rule can be ``wrapped'' to reassemble these lists into operands that are properly formed for that original semantics.

-As implemented, the Marpa parser allows users to associate semantics with an original grammar that has none of the restrictions imposed on grammars in this \doc{}.
-The user of a Marpa parser may specify any context-free grammar, including one with properly nullable symbols, empty rules, etc. The user specifies his semantics in terms of this original, ``free-form'', grammar.
-Marpa implements the rewrites, and performs evaluation, in such a way as to keep them invisible to the user.
+In the implementation of~\cite{Marpa-R2}, the \Marpa parser allows users to associate semantics with an original grammar that has none of the restrictions imposed on grammars in this paper.
+The user of a \Marpa parser may specify any context-free grammar, including one with properly nullable symbols, empty rules, etc. The user specifies his semantics in terms of this original, ``free-form'', grammar. \cite{Marpa-R2} implements the rewrites, and performs evaluation, in such a way as to keep them invisible to the user.
 From the user's point of view, the ``free-form'' of his grammar is the one being used for the parse, and the one to which his semantics are applied.